Connect with us

 That said, you should always go for closet doors that serve their main function – shutting up and hiding the contents of your closet – while making a strong fashion statement.

-Here’s the ultimate list of different types of doors for closets, based on how they work, style, and the type of material used to make the door.
+Here’s the ultimate list of doors for closets, based on how they work, their style, and the type of material used to make the door.

 1. Sliding Closet Doors

-A sliding closet door is a lightweight wooden or metal door that is installed in a sliding track that allows the two halves of the door to slide past one another when pushed to open.
+A sliding closet door is a lightweight wooden or metal door mounted on a sliding track that permits the two halves of the door to slide by another when pushed to open.

 Unlike traditional doors that are fixed to the wall and swing open in one direction from the entryway, sliding closet doors slide to the side and dangle neatly against the wall.